readbeyond/aeneas/wiki/INSTALL.md

     you have all the required dependencies installed and you can confidently run **aeneas** in production.

-3. In alternative to the previous point, you can install `aeneas` system-wise with `pip`:
+3. In alternative to the previous point, you can install `aeneas` with `pip`:

     ```bash
     $ sudo pip install numpy
     $ sudo pip install aeneas
-    (Optional: $ sudo pip install pafy)
     ```

 ## Windows